Pre-visualizes the framing of Blackmagic cinema cameras.

-Currently there are three Android apps that I developed to make life easier for photographers and cinematographers:
+Currently there is one iPhone / iPhone app and three Android apps that I developed to make life easier for photographers and cinematographers:

 Visual DOF is a depth-of-field calculator at first glance, but it is much more than that.
 The app generates a preview of how (non) sharp any objects will look, that happen to be (or not) near the point of focus.
 More than that, the app measures the blurriness for you, and makes a huge sense from these values.